The colourful world of dogs: Understanding canine vision

 Peripheral vision: Dogs' panoramic view of the world

 Another impressive facet of dog vision is their superior peripheral vision.
-Thanks to their eyes' positioning on the sides of their heads, dogs have a field of view extending to 240 degrees, offering them an almost panoramic view of their surroundings.
+Thanks to their eyes’ positioning on the sides of their heads, dogs have a larger field of view extending to 240 degrees, offering them an almost panoramic view of their surroundings.
+This larger field is a result of anatomical differences between dogs and humans.

 The best colours for dog toys

 Understanding what colours dogs can see best can inform your choice of toys for your furry friend.
-Considering dogs' dichromatic vision, toys in shades of blue and yellow are most likely to catch their attention.
+Considering dogs’ dichromatic vision, toys in shades of blue and yellow are most likely to catch their attention, as these colours help your dog spot an object easily, especially when thrown across the grass or away from their head.

 Red or orange toys, while popular among pet owners, may be less appealing to dogs, as these colours appear as indistinct brownish hues to them.
-So, next time you're shopping for your pup, consider opting for blue or yellow toys to make playtime more engaging for them.
+If a person is playing fetch with their dog, choosing blue or yellow toys will make playtime more engaging for them.

 What colour is grass to dogs?